 - Enhance access and degree completion for students in CTE programs

 The California Apprenticeship Council provides a quarterly newsletter summarizing activities within the apprenticeship space.
 As more and more colleges look to develop, sustain, and refresh their apprenticeship offerings, CTE faculty are encouraged to understand their local apprenticeship programs and get to know the key players.
 Read the newsletter.

 California Community Colleges makerspaces prepare students for careers and contribute to regional economies.
-In 2016, the California Community Colleges Chancellor's Office, Workforce and Economic Development Division funded the $17 million CCC Maker Initiative for three years under the Doing What Matters for Jobs and the Economy framework.
-We believe that creating a college maker culture will enable students to explore, create and connect in new creative ways and this will more effectively prepare them for meaningful careers.
-We encourage CTE faculty members to review the details of the CCC Maker Initiative and determine if an opportunity for collaboration exists.
+In 2016, the California Community Colleges Chancellor's Office, Workforce and Economic Development Division funded the $17 million CCC Maker Initiative for three years under what was previously known as the Doing What Matters for Jobs and the Economy framework

 Experiential Learning Institute